BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

   The code uses the Glmnet R package for ridge regression.
 If you did MLR or regular Linear regression, more model assumptions would come into play (using 'lm')

+- it is important to note the R^2 value here.
+We can explain the predicted outcomes abd variability of the data based on the correlation all factors have against win percentage rate.
+- Since there is a slight correlation after L2 Regularization, we will assume the correlation to be more accurate compared to the previous model.

 These models are not perfect and can always be improved upon!
 If you have any issues/suggestions regarding the model, please don't hesitate to contact me.
 Ridge regression seems to be more accurate for the given sample size.